l8nit3tr0ubl3/tradingview-webhooks-bot/README.md

 Use 'U' in amount to use USD equivalent for setting size.
 Use '%' in amount to use % of available balance for setting size.
 Allow looping through multiple accounts.
+Set TelegramName in alert to separate alerts to different accounts.
+List style for multiple ['TG1', 'TG2'].
+Set BotName in alert to separate orders to different accounts.
+List style for multiple ['FTX1', 'FTX2'].
 Set {'type': 'Skip'} to send only Telegram messages with no trades (useful for selling bot access)